esv4/synergyvsc/README.md

-# synergyvsc README
+# Synergy DBL Extension README

-This is a simple Visual Studio Code extension for Synergy/DE.
+This is the Synergy DBL extension for VSCode to integrate basic language functionality for Synergy DBL (aka DIBOL).

+## Features